auth0/docs/articles/connections/database/custom-db/overview-custom-db-connections.md

 ### Legacy authentication scenario

-In a legacy authentication scenario, no new user record is created within Auth0 during the user's first login, but Auth0 does not store a hash of the user's password.
-Auth0 will use the legacy identity store and the identity it contains when authenticating the user.
+In a legacy authentication scenario, a new user record is created within Auth0 during the user's first login, but Auth0 does not store a hash of the user's password.
+Auth0 will always use the legacy identity store and the identity it contains when authenticating the user.

 ::: note
 Custom database connections are also used outside of Universal Login workflow.
 For example, a connection's `changePassword` action script is called when a password change operation occurs for a user that resides in a legacy identity store.